AndrewGeorge/how_to_win_slot_machines/README.md

 ## Credits

-The credits for this code go to [awjuliani](https://github.com/awjuliani).
-I've merely added a wrapper to get people started.
+The credits for the base code go to [awjuliani](https://github.com/awjuliani).
+Siraj added a wrapper to get people started.
+I built the bots and the updated loss function.